-- 15-1 Statement: The act of shooting on a shot begins when the player starts, in the judgement of a referee, to move the ball upwards to the opponents' basket. - 15-2 Example: A1 on his drive to the basket comes to a legal stop with both feet on the playing court without moving the ball upwards.
+- Statement: The act of shooting on a shot begins when the player starts, in the judgement of a referee, to move the ball upwards to the opponents' basket. - 15-2 Example: A1 on his drive to the basket comes to a legal stop with both feet on the playing court without moving the ball upwards.
+At this time, B1 fouls A1. - Interpretation: B1's foul did not occur on a player in his act of shooting as A1 has not yet started to move the ball upwards to the basket. - Statement: The act of shooting on a continuous movement begins when the ball has come to rest in the player's hand(s) upon completion of a dribble or a catch in the air and the player starts, in the judgement of a referee, his shooting motion preceding the release of the ball for a field goal. - 15-4 Example: A1 on his drive to the basket ends his dribble with the ball in his hands and begins his shooting motion.
 At this time, B1 fouls A1.

-Interpretation: B1's foul did not occur on a player in his act of shooting as A1 has not yet started to move the ball upwards to the basket.

-- 15-3 Statement: The act of shooting on a continuous movement begins when the ball has come to rest in the player's hand(s) upon completion of a dribble or a catch in the air and the player starts, in the judgement of a referee, his shooting motion preceding the release of the ball for a field goal. - 15-4 Example: A1 on his drive to the basket ends his dribble with the ball in his hands and begins his shooting motion.
-At this time, B1 fouls A1.
-The ball does not enter the basket.

-Interpretation: B1's foul occurred on a player in his act of shooting.
+The ball does not enter the basket. - Interpretation: B1's foul occurred on a player in his act of shooting.
 A1 shall attempt 2 free throws.
-The game shall be resumed as after any last free throw.

-15-5 Example: A1 jumps in the air and releases the ball on his attempt for a 3-point field goal.
+The game shall be resumed as after any last free throw. - 15-5 Example: A1 jumps in the air and releases the ball on his attempt for a 3-point field goal.
 B1 fouls A1 before A1 returns with both feet to the playing court.
-The ball does not enter the basket.

-Interpretation: A1 remains in his act of shooting until his both feet return to the playing court.
+The ball does not enter the basket. - Interpretation: A1 remains in his act of shooting until his both feet return to the playing court.
 A1 shall attempt 3 free throws.
-The game shall be resumed as after any last free throw.

-- 15-6 Statement: When a player is in the act of shooting and, after being fouled he passes the ball off, he is no longer in the act of shooting. - 15-7 Example: B1 fouls A1 in his act of shooting.
+The game shall be resumed as after any last free throw. - 15-6 Example: A1 with the ball in the hands in his frontcourt commits a charging foul on B1.
+In his continuous forward motion, A1 throws the ball into the basket. - Interpretation: A1's field goal shall not count.
+Team B shall be awarded a throw-in from the free-throw line extended in its backcourt. - 15-7 Example: B1 fouls A1 on a drive to the basket, with his front foot still on the playing court.
+A1 continues his act of shooting and due to B1's foul, the ball momentarily leaves A1's hands.
+A1 catches the ball with both hands and scores a field goal. - Interpretation: B1's foul occurred on A1 in his act of shooting.
+When the ball momentarily leaves A1's hands, A1 still remains in control of the ball and therefore his act of shooting continues.
+The goal shall count.
+A1 shall attempt 1 free throw.
+The game shall continue as after any last free throw. - 15-8 Statement: When a player is in the act of shooting and, after being fouled he passes the ball off, he is no longer in the act of shooting. - 15-9 Example: B1 fouls A1 in his act of shooting.
 This is the third team B foul in the quarter.
-After the foul A1 passes the ball to A2.

-Interpretation: When A1 passed the ball to A2, the act of shooting ended.
+After the foul A1 passes the ball to A2. - Interpretation: When A1 passed the ball to A2, the act of shooting ended.
 The game shall be resumed with a team A throw-in from the place nearest to where the foul occurred.